oscar-dilkes/greenbeing/README.md

 # GreenBeing: Ecological Momentary Assessment of Green Spaces and Mental Wellbeing

-GreenBeing is an innovative research project developed for my Master's thesis, focusing on understanding the impact of green spaces on mental wellbeing through Ecological Momentary Assessment (EMA).
-This project utilizes Java for backend development, integrating with APIs such as Twilio for messaging, Google Cloud Vision for image analysis, and AWS S3 for data storage.
+GreenBeing is an innovative research project developed for my Master's thesis (which achieved a mark of 77), focusing on understanding the impact of green spaces on mental wellbeing through Ecological Momentary Assessment (EMA).
+This project utilises Java for backend development, integrating with APIs such as Twilio for messaging, Google Cloud Vision for image analysis, and AWS S3 for data storage.
 The project facilitates real-time data collection and analysis on the relationship between individuals' exposure to green spaces and their mental wellbeing, using WhatsApp as a chatbot interface.

+The thesis is available for viewing in this repository.

 ## Project Overview